arthurhobspice/arthurhobspice.github.io/about.markdown

 - Integrated parts of the IT system landscapes of Vodafone and Arcor

 From 2012 to 2015 I moved to a newly founded business unit "Digital Transformation".
-As a business analyst and requirements engineer I was mainly working on designing a new shop frontend, relaying between the Retail business and the IT delivery units.
+As a business analyst and requirements engineer my team designed a new shop frontend (technical and user experience design), relaying between the Retail business and the IT delivery units.

 From 2015 to 2018 I worked in B2B Sales Support and (following an internal reorganization) in B2B Marketing and Customer Value Management as a data analyst.
 My focus areas were analysis of customer